|Nutritional Guidelines (per serving)|

 - Garnish: Fresh parsley

-- Once browned, remove the beef with a slotted spoon set aside.
+Once browned, remove the beef with a slotted spoon or tongs and set aside.

-- Reduce heat to medium-low, and add the flour and cook for 2 minutes stirring often.
+Reduce heat to medium-low and add the flour.
+Cook for 2 minutes stirring often.